Morphing tree drawings in a small 3D grid: Morphing through lifting paths

 \paragraph{\textbf{Complexity of the algorithm}}

 Let us estimate the size of the required grid:

 Our graph $T = (V, E)$, $|V| = n$ will have drawing $\Gamma = \Gamma_0$ that takes space $l(\Gamma) \times w(\Gamma) \times 1$.

 First step of the algorithm multiplies needed space by $\mathcal{S}_1 = 2 \cdot (rpw + d(\Gamma))$.
-During our algorithm already lifted subtrees can take space in $x, y$-directions, but no more than $rpw(T)$.
-In $z$-direction every lifted subtree drawing takes no more then $n$, while \lift{} procedure we may get vertices at height at most $n + n$.
+In the beginning of our algorithm, lifted subtrees of all vertices lie in planes parallel to $XZ_0$ plane passing through the corresponding vertices.
+They take no more than $\mathcal{O}(rpw)$ space in $x, y$ direction and no more than $n-1$ in $z$ direction.
+During the execution of the algorithm (during Step $4$-Step $8$), we rotate lifted subtrees of the internal vertices of the path to lie in horizontal planes passing through the corresponding vertices, at this point the subtrees take no more than $n - 1$ space in $y$-direction (and same $\mathcal{O}(rpw)$ in $x$-direction).
+During \enquote{Pinwheel} rotation in Step $7$, those subtrees take no more than $n - 1$ space in $x$-direction (and same $\mathcal{O}(rpw)$ in $y$-direction).
+As in $z$-direction every lifted subtree drawing takes no more than $n$ height, during \lift{} procedure, we may get vertices at height at most $n + n$.

 So the space is: